GMOD/Apollo/README.md

 If you already have Web Apollo instances running, you can use these steps to update to Version 1.0.x.

+### Remove any symlinks in your deploy directory
+In your deployment / webapp directory, remove your symlinks.
+Tomcat will remove data through the symlinks.
+You won't need symlinks or to deploy the war file.

 ### Edit property files and config files before deploying

     cp ./sample_config.properties ./config.properties  # must set database parameters and data directories